Employers and Health Plans Solve Pandemic-Era Health and Benefits Administration Challenges Through Technology

 Benefitfocus has a distinct line-of-sight into the enrollment and administration practices of over 150,000 employers in the United States, representing over 25,000,000 Americans served through a health plan issuer or directly with benefits providers.

-Benefitfocus' successful support of employers and health plans during the peak OE period at the end of the calendar year provides lessons learned through product and service delivery.
-Namely, that a massive user base can engage successfully on the platform throughout the year, especially via health plans.
+Benefitfocus' successful support of employers and health plans provides insights into emerging trends through product and service delivery.
 These trends will be prominently discussed during the company's upcoming annual industry conference, One Place 2021, on March 2 & 3.

 Resources to Evaluate Open Enrollment